 Gynecologists should be consulted for diagnosing and treating any reproductive area problems (abnormalities and diseases in vagina, uterus, ovaries, fallopian tubes, cervix and breasts) in a woman of any age.

-6- Puberty issues- Very late menarche (first menstrual period) or no menarche, no physical change (in breast, hip etc.) for a long time after puberty or other related problems concerning puberty should be consulted with a Gynecologist.
+6- Puberty issues- Very late menarche (first menstrual period) or no menarche, no physical change (in the breast, hip, etc.) for a long time after puberty or other related problems concerning puberty should be consulted with a Gynecologist.

-8- Fertility problems- Pre Cancerian diseases in women, Intra-Uterine Diseases (infection in womb and the membranes), Ovarian problems such as cysts, fibroids, blockage problems in fallopian tubes (Hydrosalpinx, Pyosalpinx, Hematosalpinx, Chronic Salpingtis etc.), endometriosis etc. which may hamper your fertility should be consulted by a Gynaecologist.
+8- Fertility problems- Pre Cancerian diseases in women, Intra-Uterine Diseases (infection in womb and the membranes), Ovarian problems such as cysts, fibroids, blockage problems in fallopian tubes (Hydrosalpinx, Pyosalpinx, Hematosalpinx, Chronic Salpingitis etc.), endometriosis, etc. which may hamper your fertility should be consulted by a Gynaecologist.
+(8)

 To mitigate the risk/s of sexually transmitted disease/s.